fdaciuk/install-linux/README.md

 # install-linux

-> Softwares to install on Linux
+> Softwares to install on Linux just with one command

 ## Usage